Karim Alrawi: Adult fiction

 Alrawi's novel Book of Sands, subtitled a novel of the Arab uprising, was published by HarperCollins in the Fall of 2015.
 The novel won the inaugural HarperCollins Publishers Prize for Best New Fiction.
 It was a Canadian Broadcasting Corporation Best Book of the year and shortlisted for the Amazon Best New Fiction award.

-Other productions
+Other publications and productions

-Karim Alrawi has written for BBC radio and television, as well as for Channel 4 television in the UK.
+Karim Alrawi has written plays for BBC radio and television, as well as for Channel 4 television in the UK.
+He has contributed to a number of publications in the USA, UK, Canada and Europe (in translation).